elenasacristan/treebooks/README.md

-I would have like to include in the detail.html page the name of the user reading the book and how many days are left until the book will be available again (for the next user in the waiting list of for all users).
+I would have like to include in the detail.html page the name of the user reading the book and how many days are left until the book will be available again (for the next user in the waiting list or for all users).
 The reason why I didn't implement this feature is because I was running out of time and I needed to deliver the project.